Glossary

 Psychic Homeostasis

-The normal, stable balance attained during the continual interplay of dharma and entropy within the psyche.
+An individual’s normal behavioral balance attained during the continual thermal interplay of dharma and entropy within the psyche.

 Realization — This is how we come to know